Alice Tepper Marlin: SAI

-SAI is headquartered in New York City.
-SAI provides substantial capacity building services for its members and the SA8000® Standard, which was designed by a multi-stakeholder advisory board to assure decent workplaces and excellent human resource management worldwide.
-SA8000 is based on United Nations and ILO Conventions and Declarations, and on the ISO management systems.
-SAI licenses qualified organizations to verify compliance with the highly respected SA8000 Standard.
-It carries out public/private partnerships in various countries, supported by the US Dept. of Labor, the European Community and others.
-Its Ten Squared and Social Fingerprint tools are invaluable tools for responsible supply chain management and for improving work conditions and business KPIs at factories and farms worldwide.
+Social Accountability International (SAI) is headquartered in New York City.
+SAI provides capacity building services for its members and the SA8000 Standard, which was created by a multi-stakeholder advisory board regarding workplace conditions and human resource management.
+SA8000 is based on United Nations and ILO Conventions and Declarations, and on ISO management systems.
+SAI licenses organizations to verify compliance with the SA8000 Standard.
+It carries out public/private partnerships, supported by the US Dept. of Labor, the European Community, and other entities.
+Its Ten Squared and Social Fingerprint tools are intended for supply chain management and for addressing work conditions and business KPIs at factories and farms.